Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: The FlexibleEFTHiggs method

-\item In the derivation of eq.~\eqref{eq:lambda-hat} no expansion in powers of $v^2/\MS^2$ is performed.
-Therefore $\hat{\lambda}(\Qm)$ contains terms of $\order{v^2/\MS^2}$ in an unexpanded form, which are not included in the pure-\EFT\ calculations of \SusyHD\ and \HSSUSY.
+\item In the derivation of Eq.~\eqref{eq:lambda-hat} no expansion in powers of $v^2/\MS^2$ is performed.
+Therefore $\lambdaSM(\Qm)$ contains terms of $\order{v^2/\MS^2}$ in an unexpanded form, which are not included in the pure-\EFT\ calculations of \SusyHD\ and \HSSUSY.
 These terms are of importance in parameter scenarios that contain \BSM\ particles with masses not large compared to the electroweak scale, i.e.\ where $v\sim\MS$.
-The inclusion of these terms leads to the specific feature that the Higgs boson pole mass calculated with the hybrid \FEFTH\ method converges to the fixed-order calculation for $\MS\to M_Z$ and to the pure-\EFT\ calculation for $\MS\to\infty$ (as long as both calculations are expressed in terms of the same parameters). \end{itemize} The \SM\ $\MSbar$ parameters $\hat{P}_{\SM}(\Qm)$ from eq.~\eqref{eq:Phat_SM}, which have been determined from the matching of the \BSM\ model to the \SM, are evolved to the electroweak scale $\Qlow=M_Z$ using the \SM\ renormalization group equation with contributions up to the 4-loop level from refs.~\cite{Mihaila:2012fm,Bednyakov:2012rb,Bednyakov:2012en,Chetyrkin:2012rz,Bednyakov:2013eba,Chetyrkin:2016ruf,Martin:2015eia,Bednyakov:2015ooa}.
+The inclusion of these terms leads to the specific feature that the Higgs boson pole mass calculated with the hybrid \FEFTH\ method converges to the fixed-order calculation for $\MS\to M_Z$ and to the pure-\EFT\ calculation for $\MS\to\infty$ (as long as both calculations are expressed in terms of the same parameters). \end{itemize} The \SM\ $\MSbar$ parameters $\hat{P}_{\SM}(\Qm)$ from Eq.~\eqref{eq:Phat_SM}, which have been determined from the matching of the \BSM\ model to the \SM, are evolved to the electroweak scale $\Qlow=M_Z$ using the \SM\ renormalization group equation with contributions up to the 4-loop level from Refs.~\cite{Mihaila:2012fm,Bednyakov:2012rb,Bednyakov:2012en,Chetyrkin:2012rz,Bednyakov:2013eba,Chetyrkin:2016ruf,Martin:2015eia,Bednyakov:2015ooa}.
 The so-obtained \SM\ $\MSbar$ parameters $\hat{P}_{\SM}(\Qlow)$ are then used to calculate the following \SM\ quantities:

-In eq.~\eqref{eq:observables} $\aem^{\SM(6)}(\Qlow)$ and $\as^{\SM(6)}(\Qlow)$ denote the $\MSbar$ electromagnetic and the strong couplings in the \SM\ with six active quark flavours, respectively, $G_F$ is the Fermi constant, $M_t$ is the top quark pole mass, $M_Z$ is the $Z$ boson pole mass, $m_b^{\SM(6)}(\Qlow)$ is the bottom quark $\MSbar$ mass in the \SM\ with six active quark flavours and $M_\tau$ is the $\tau$ lepton pole mass.
-The electromagnetic and strong couplings, as well as the $\MSbar$ bottom quark mass from eq.~\eqref{eq:observables} are further converted to their $\MSbar$ counterparts in the \SM\ with only five active quark flavours.
+In Eq.~\eqref{eq:observables} $\aem^{\SM(6)}(\Qlow)$ and $\as^{\SM(6)}(\Qlow)$ denote the $\MSbar$ electromagnetic and the strong couplings in the \SM\ with six active quark flavours, respectively, $G_F$ is the Fermi constant, $M_t$ is the top quark pole mass, $M_Z$ is the $Z$ boson pole mass, $m_b^{\SM(6)}(\Qlow)$ is the bottom quark $\MSbar$ mass in the \SM\ with six active quark flavours and $M_\tau$ is the $\tau$ lepton pole mass.
+The loop orders, at which these quantities are calculated, are chosen such that the desired precision of the prediction of $M_h$ is reached, see Ref.~\cite{Kwasnitza:2020wli} for details.
+The electromagnetic and strong couplings, as well as the $\MSbar$ bottom quark mass from Eq.~\eqref{eq:observables} are further converted to their $\MSbar$ counterparts in the \SM\ with only five active quark flavours.
 One thus arrives at the following set of low-energy quantities: